Infinite inone intro

 - To take a pod out of the mod, pop off the mouthpiece, and pull out the pod by pinching the exposed portion of the chimney, and pull up.
 It’s a bit of an archaic way (in my opinion) to access the pod, but it’s no biggie.

 Infinite’s empty pods for the inone hold 2 mL of juice and are able to be refilled (without a hack!).
 They come with two resistances for replaceable coil/chimneys: a 1.6-ohm and a 2.0-ohm coil.
 The 1.6-ohm coils I push up to 22 watts, and the 2.0-ohm coils can go as high as 15 watts before it gets a little too toasty.
+I prefer to keep both coils below 14 watts, though.

 I haven’t had the inone long enough to speak on the longevity of the coils, but I have gone through at least 15 mL (each) with three coils and it shows no signs of diminished performance.